Kentico/xperience-zapier-cli/README.md

 ## Installing the packages in Xperience

-These NuGet packages make it easy to manage webhooks in the Xperience interface, and automatically submit POSTs to Zapier when data is modified.
+> :gear: These NuGet packages make it easy to manage webhooks in the Xperience interface, and automatically submit POSTs to Zapier when data is modified.
 However, if you'd like to use the Zapier application without installing the NuGet packages, skip to [Using the integration without NuGet packages](#using-the-integration-without-nuget-packages)

 1. The NuGet packages are not currently on nuget.org, so you will need to download __Xperience.Zapier.x.y.z.nupkg__ and __Xperience.Zapier.Common.x.y.z.nupkg__ from